PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 slice/concat phase, stable neighbors, and existing efficiency behavior.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## Channel-slice/pad-mul orchestration characterization: completed state

+The 17-line `_run_channel_slice_pad_mul_layout_pass_cluster` remains unchanged
+in production.
+It is a parameterless straight-line closure over ModelIR and session.
+Every invocation creates one `ModelIRPassStateScope` from ModelIR and layout state, then passes the identical scope, ModelIR, layout state, and diagnostics first to channel-slice merge cleanup and then to pad/mul cleanup.

+The helper has two runtime boundaries.
+It is the first callback in `TERMINAL_SLICE_CONCAT_RECOVERY_PASS_IDS`, immediately before affine post-add recovery, and it also has one zero-argument late-terminal direct call between pre-add recovery and the same affine post-add owner.
+The focused `test_flatbuffer_direct_channel_slice_pad_mul_orchestration.py` freezes both complete cleanup contracts, the shared scope, direct invocation, callback identity, stable-list position, and direct neighbors.
+The existing efficiency fixture continues to prove one graph-index build per pair invocation.

+Sequential validation completed as follows:

+- focused channel-slice/pad-mul characterization: `5 passed in 0.61s`;
+- focused characterization plus ordered architecture:
+  `253 passed in 17.96s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.62s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and two stable IDs with direct imports from `channel_slice_layout` and `pad_layout`.
+Build one fresh `ModelIRPassStateScope` per phase invocation and attach the same object to both immutable invocations.
+Preserve the historical zero-argument helper as the terminal-slice/concat callback, its additional direct call, and both kinds of boundaries.
+Prove builder arguments, fresh/shared scope identity, instrumented order, callback identity, and two total executions before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.